 Southern Oregon-based duo Caballito Negro is known for its creative and compelling performances, generating a fearless, ecstatic blend of modern and traditional aesthetics.
 Multi-flutist Tessa Brinckman and multi-percussionist Terry Longshore draw their name (“dark little horse”) from Federico García Lorca’s poem, Canción de Jinete (1860).
-They collaborate with many prominent, diverse artists, using an arsenal of instruments to push the artistic experience to new heights, and always in the spirit of duende.
+They collaborate with visionary artists, using an arsenal of instruments to push the artistic experience to new heights, and always in the spirit of duende.

 Heralded for their “wildly personal, intercultural, modern music…vivid, expressive music that could be performed anywhere” (Oregon Arts Watch), the duo melds narratives, images, and themes in imaginative curations, ranging from Timbuktu libraries, Turkmen jazz, and speculative-science fictions, to visions of resistance and dissent.
 Caballito Negro envisions true cultural exchange through inclusive and innovative projects with local, regional, and international artists.